mattsivak/tmux-window-switcher/README.md

 > ![tmux-window-switcher](./window-switcher.jpg)

 > [!TIP]
-> This uses a Tmux popup to display the current Tmux windows.
-It spawns a
+> This plugin uses a Tmux popup to show your windows, ordered by most recent
-> new shell to render them, so the display speed may vary depending on your
+> access.
+It launches a new shell to render the list, so display speed depends
-> shell's startup time.
+> on your shell's startup time.
 >
-> In other words, if performance is a priority, consider optimizing your shell
+> If you want the fastest possible experience, consider optimizing your shell
-> configuration (a highly recommended step) or simply stick to the default Tmux
+> configuration (which is highly recommended), or use the default Tmux window
-> window switcher (`<prefix>w`), which is instant.
+> switcher (`<prefix>w`), which is instant.

 ## :package: Installation
 ### Install through [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm)